 Vice Chancellor's Anniversary Scholarship for Diversity in Study Abroad

-We are excited to announce the launch of ten new scholarships worth £1,500 each for Autumn 2017.
+We are offering ten scholarships each semester worth £1,500 each.
 Intended to support diversity in Study Abroad, they will continue our heritage of supporting under-represented groups into higher education.

 For more information including eligibility criteria, application details and scholarship conditions please click here.

 Details of arrivals and orientation will be sent to you around a month before you arrive on campus.
 In the meantime, the information below provides you with a taster of what to expect.

 We will have student ambassadors waiting at Heathrow Airport ready to bring you to campus on our designated arrivals day.
 Once you arrive you will meet the friendly Roehampton Abroad Team who will register you, give you your handbook and further details about your first few days at Roehampton.
 The accommodation team will then give you your keys and student ambassadors will be on hand to take you to your new home!
 Once you are all moved in you can join us for a pizza party on campus and meet your fellow study abroad students.